 These different interest rates are interdependent and influence each other accordingly.

-How would a Fed rate hike influence Hong Kong interest rates?
+How would a Fed rate hike influence Hong Kong's interest rates?

 Interest rates in Hong Kong are affected by outside influences, one of the most important ones being the Federal Funds Rate (FFR).
 The FFR, colloquially referred to as the Fed Funds Rate, is set by the Federal Open Markets Committee and guides overnight lending among banks in the United States of America (USA).